BACK

 File data record garbage collector

-Each time an object is added to the object graph, a data record is added to the file; the file size increase according to object added.
+Each time an object is added to the object graph, a data record is added to the file.

-When an object is detached from the object graph the data record remains in file but will no more be accessed.
+When an object is detached from the object graph its associated data record remains in file but will no more be accessed.

-The data record garbage collector is needed to free space used by this detached data record, the free space will be used to allocated new data record.
+The data record garbage collector is needed to free space used by this detached data record, the free space will be used to put new data record.

-High speed garbage: when there is no more persisted object garbage can be done quickly by erasing the file and creating an empty one.
+High speed clean up: when there is no more persisted object clean up can be done quickly by erasing the file and creating an empty one.

 Two way for garbage sweeping: